APSSC Executive Board

 Claremont Graduate University

-Tiffany Shao is a third-year social psychology doctoral student at Claremont Graduate University.
+Tiffany Shao is a cognitive and social psychology doctoral candidate at Claremont Graduate University.
 Her research primarily focuses on topics at the intersection of law and psychology, specifically on cognitive biases, racial stereotypes and prejudice, and use of force decisions in the criminal legal system.

 Undergraduate Advocate